sassoftware/python-swat/doc/source/workflows.rst

 For most cases, you can use the callback form to handle any size of data coming back from the CAS server.
 However, in that mode, you can only run one action at a time.
-If you want to run simultaneous actions and handle the responses as they come back from either connection, you need to use the :meth:`CAS.inovke` method.
+If you want to run simultaneous actions and handle the responses as they come back from either connection, you need to use the :meth:`CAS.invoke` method.

-The :meth:`CAS.inovke` method calls a CAS action, but doesn't automatically retrieve the responses.
+The :meth:`CAS.invoke` method calls a CAS action, but doesn't automatically retrieve the responses.
 You must iterate over the connection object to get the responses.
 To iterate over the responses for multiple connections, you can use the :func:`getnext` function.
 Using this technique, you can take advantage of